-This document, the UniHaven College (the College) Quality Assurance Manual (QAM), together with associated policies and procedures have been developed to meet the Quality and Qualifications Ireland (QQI) requirements for all providers1 and independent providers2.
+This document, the UniHaven Quality Assurance Manual (QAM), together with associated policies and procedures have been developed to meet the Quality and Qualifications Ireland (QQI) requirements for all providers1 and independent providers2.
 The QAM has been written to satisfy the requirements of the Qualifications and Quality Assurance (Education and Training) (Amendment) Act 2019 (the 2019 Amendment Act), as well as Quality and Qualifications Ireland's (QQI) requirements.
 All relevant QQI guidelines, reference documents, reference website links and relevant legislative references are listed in Appendix 1.1.

-The principles and policies outlined in this QAM, together with associated forms, manuals and handbooks referenced in Appendix 1.3 and 1.4, apply to all recruitment and admissions activities, academic activities, student support services and the progression of students to Higher Education Institution ("HEI") degree programmes.
+The principles and policies outlined in this QAM, together with associated forms, manuals and handbooks referenced in Appendix 1.3 and 1.4, apply to all recruitment and admissions activities, academic activities, student support services and the progression of students to Higher Education Institution ("HEI") degree programmes concerning UniHaven's college.
 Key policy information is summarised in this manual with the policy document and associated procedures, documents, and forms outlined in standalone separate documents.
 This has been done to allow staff and students a quick way to access the specific policy, procedure, form, handbook, or manual of interest to them easily and quickly.
 In this context, the QAM has been written to pull together and summarises the key aspects of all referenced and individually attached documents to show the cohesive approach to quality assurance at the College.
 For the standalone individual policies, procedures, forms, manuals and handbooks, see links in this document and attached referenced standalone documents.
 A glossary of terms relevant to the QAM is included in Appendix 1.5.

-The QAM was approved by QQI on 26th May 2022..
+The QAM has been drafted for implementation from 2023 and will be subject to annual review under the auspices of the Academic Council (AC) to support the ongoing commitment to continuous quality improvement.
 QQI will be notified of significant changes where relevant.
-It has been drafted as per UPOL001 UniHaven Quality Assurance Policy .
+It has been drafted as per UPOL001 UniHaven Quality Assurance Policy Rev 1.